 Payment of Interest on Funds on Client Account

-In accordance with Part 3 of the Solicitors Regulation Authority (“SRA”) Accounts Rules 2011, it is R&GI policy to account to clients for interest on client money on a fair and reasonable basis.
+In accordance with Part 3 of the SRA Accounts Rules 2011, it is R&GI policy to account to clients for interest on client money held in a R&GI client account on a fair and reasonable basis.

-Client monies will normally be held in a general client bank account in which amounts for different clients and matters are pooled and R&GI will pay interest calculated over the term during which the monies are held at the prevailing rate on current account.
+Client monies will normally be held in a general client bank account in which amounts for different clients and matters are pooled and R&GI will pay interest calculated over the term during which the monies are held using the NatWest Solicitors’ Reserve Account Rates (compounded every three months).
 In such cases, we will generally account to you for this interest at the conclusion of the matter.
 You may also nominate a separate designated deposit account to hold your monies for a specific matter.
 All interest earned in that account will be paid to you directly.

-Under normal circumstances, if the total amount of interest calculated over the term is less than £150, no interest will be paid.
+Under normal circumstances, if the total amount of interest calculated over the term is less than GBP100, no interest will be paid.

 Documents and Files

 We will maintain necessary documents relating to this matter in our client files.
 At the conclusion of the matter (or earlier, if appropriate), it is your obligation to advise us as to which, if any, of the documents in our files you wish us to make available to you.
 These documents will be delivered to you, in accordance with our usual practice, within a reasonable time after receipt of payment for outstanding fees and costs, subject to applicable rules of professional conduct.
 We will retain any remaining documents in our files for a certain period of time and ultimately destroy them in accordance with our record retention programme schedule then in effect.